 Sherman Hill is one of the landmarks on the transcontinental railroad.
 It was the first major obstacle for the railroad as it headed west.
-It’s the highest point on the first transcontinental railroad, but at the same time is one of the lowest and easiest rail crossings of the Rocky Mountains.
+It’s the highest point on the first transcontinental railroad with the original summit topping out at 8,247 feet above sea level.
+A 1901 line change shaved over 200 feet off the summit, bringing it down to 8,015 feet.
+There were a few passes that crossed the mountains at a higher elevation, but the majority of passes in the West measured out at around 7,500 feet and down.
+There is no doubt Sherman Hill is a formidable obstacle, yet at the same time it is among of the easier rail crossings of the Rocky Mountains.
 Today, it’s one of the busiest main lines in North America.

 Sherman Hill history